nadal07/timesheet/README.md

 # timesheet
-Flutter Based Timesheet management application that works for iOS , android and web.
+Flutter Based Timesheet management application that works for iOS , android and web currently work in progress.